 If for some reason, you need to restart your Windows File Explorer in Windows 10/8/7, this is the procedure you can follow.
 You may use the Task Manager, a desktop shortcut or the Context Menu.

-In Windows 7, you would start the Task Manager.
+In Windows 7, you have to start the Task Manager.
 Select explorer.exe from the processes, and click on the End Process button.

 This would kill explorer.exe.